 § 80-87.
-Housing for the Elderly and Nursing Home, Assisted Living Facility
+Housing for the Elderly and Nursing Home, Assisted Living Facility be occupied by households of persons aged 62 or over.

 The Board of Appeals may permit housing for the elderly or a nursing home or an assisted living facility as a special exception in the R-1, R-2, R-3 and PN Districts subject to the following: